 Armenia, Austria, Bermuda, Chile, Hong Kong, Japan, Macao, Moldova, San Marino, Switzerland and Taiwan.79

-Additionally, as of April 2018, the following jurisdictions have reached agreements in substance with the United States:
+Additionally, as of June 2019, the following jurisdictions have reached agreements in substance with the United States, as given below.

 Model 1 IGA

-Cape Verde, China, Dominica, Haiti, Indonesia, Malaysia, Peru, Serbia, Seychelles and Tunisia.
+Cabo Verde, China, Haiti, Indonesia, Malaysia, Peru and Seychelles.

 Model 2 IGA

 Some countries require FFIs with no 'reportable US persons' holding accounts to register and report the mere existence of the FFI with the partner government.
 This practice is referred to as 'nil reporting'.
 As applied to a trust, a 'nil report' would include nominal information such as the trust's name.
 'Nil reporting' is required in Guernsey,80 Ireland,81 Malaysia,82 Malta,83 Mauritius,84 Singapore85 and South Africa86 at this time.
 Nil returns are definitively not required in Australia,87 the British Virgin Islands,88 Canada,89 the Cayman Islands,90 France,91 Isle of Man,92 Jersey93 and the United Kingdom.94 The US requires nil reporting by direct reporting NFFEs and by sponsoring entities reporting on behalf of a sponsored direct reporting NFFE, which must file Form 8966 to declare that it has no substantial US owners for the calendar year.95